 (Schloß Schönbrunn, Wien – the view from the gardens)

 And, finally, we have Schönbrunn palace.
-The gorgeous tourist magnet that is the “summer” palace of the Habsburgs.
-We see two sets of exterior shots, I believe.
+The gorgeous tourist magnet that is the “summer” palace of the Habsburgs and another home once used by the real Elisabeth.

-The first set shows Elisabeth and her young daughter on a nocturnal ride through the main gardens behind the palace.
+One set shows Elisabeth and her young daughter on a nocturnal ride through the main gardens behind the palace.

-And that’s all that we spotted!
+And that’s all we spotted!